aholkner/bacon/doc/graphics.rst

 Blend modes
 ===========

-The current blend state dictates how new elements are composited into the frame buffer.
+The current blend state dictates how new elements are composited into the target.
 The default blend mode is suitable for compositing images and glyphs with premultiplied alpha; changing the blend mode with :func:`set_blending` can be used for special effects.
 In the following example, the same text is rendered over itself in different colors with an additive blend; where the colors intersect, the color adds to white: